Risk Factors Dashboard

 Use of open source software could introduce security vulnerabilities, impose unanticipated restrictions on our ability to commercialize our products and services, and subject us to increased costs

 We use open source code in our software development and incorporate it into our products and internal systems.
 The use of open source code may entail greater risks than the use of third-party commercial software.
 Open source licensors generally do not provide warranties or other contractual protections regarding infringement claims or the quality or security of the code.
 Some open source licenses provide that if we combine our proprietary applications with the open source software in a certain manner, we could be required to release the source code of our proprietary applications to the public.
 This would allow our competitors to create similar products with less development effort and time and ultimately put us at a competitive disadvantage.
 We have implemented procedures to control the use of open source code so as to mitigate this risk; however, the terms of many open source licenses are also ambiguous and have not been interpreted by U.S. or other courts.
-Therefore, there is a risk that our internal procedures controlling the use of open source code could fail, or that the licenses could be construed in a manner that imposes unanticipated conditions or restrictions on us.
-If any of this were to occur, we could be required to seek alternative third-party licenses at increased costs or reduced scope, to re-engineer products or systems, or potentially to discontinue the licensing of certain products.
-Any remedial actions could divert resources away from our development efforts, be time intensive and have a significant cost.
+Therefore, there

 Strategy and Market Demand Risks

-We continue to experience intense competition across all markets for our products and services, with competitors ranging in size from smaller, highly specialized, single-product businesses to multi-billion-dollar companies.
+We continue to experience intense competition across all of our products and services, with competitors ranging in size from smaller, highly specialized, single-product businesses to multi-billion-dollar companies.
+New and existing competitors are constantly developing innovative products or business models, including alternative data, analytics, technology-enabled platforms, and fintech solutions.
+Many of these competitors also have significant AI capabilities and funding.
+Some of these competitors may be able to introduce new technology, deliver products and services, or leverage data and analytics faster or more effectively than we can.
+The rapid pace of technological change, including advances in AI, cloud computing, and machine learning, along with evolving client demands, could cause our products and services to become outdated or less competitive.
+If we fail to keep pace with innovation, invest in developing new technology or data products, or successfully respond to disruptive competitors and emerging industry standards, our market position, revenues and operating results could be adversely affected.
 While we believe the breadth and depth of our suite of products and applications offer benefits to our clients that are a competitive advantage, our competitors may offer price incentives to attract new business.
 Future competitive pricing pressures may result in decreased sales volumes and price reductions, resulting in lower revenues and ASV.
 Weak economic conditions may also result in clients seeking to utilize lower-cost information that is available from alternative sources.
 The impact of cost-cutting pressures across the industries we serve could lower demand for our products and services.
-Clients within the financial services industry that strive to reduce their operating costs may seek to reduce their spending on financial market data and related services, such as
+Clients within the financial services industry that strive to reduce their operating costs may seek to reduce their spending on financial market data and related services, such as ours.
+If our clients consolidate their spending with fewer suppliers, by selecting suppliers with lower-cost offerings or by self-sourcing their needs for financial market data, our business could be negatively affected.

 The continued shift from active to passive investing could negatively impact user count growth and revenues